kb0127/ICS3U-1.3-Hello-World/README.md

      ```python
      # This is a single-line comment
-     x = 10  # Assigning value to variable x
+     x = 10  # This is another comment
      ```

    - **Good Practice**:
      - Use single-line comments to clarify complex or non-obvious code.
-     - Place comments above the line they describe for clarity.
+     - Place comments *above* the line they describe for clarity.

-   - **Bad Practice**:
+   - **Try to Avoid**:
-     - Replicating code in comments, which can lead to redundancy and confusion:
+     - Avoid simply replicating code in comments, which can lead to redundancy and confusion:

        ```python
-       # This function adds two numbers
-       def add(a, b):
-           # Adding two numbers
-           return a + b
+       num_a = 10  # num_a is 10
+       num_b = 20  # num_b is 20

+       # result is num_a + num_b
+       result = num_a + num_b

+       # print result
+       print("Result:", result)
        ```

-2. **Multi-Line Comments (Docstrings)**:
+2. **Multi-Line Comments**:
-   - **Description**: Multi-line comments, also known as docstrings, are used to document entire functions, modules, or classes.
+   - **Description**: Multi-line comments, also known as docstrings, are used to document entire programs, functions, modules, or classes.
 They are enclosed within triple quotes (`'''` or `"""`).
-   - **Usage**: Docstrings provide detailed documentation about the purpose, inputs, outputs, and behavior of functions, classes, or modules.
+   - **Usage**: Multi-line comments provide detailed documentation about purpose, usage, inputs, outputs, and behavior of entire programs, functions, modules, etc.
    - **Example**:

       ```python
-     '''
-     This function calculates the sum of two numbers.
-     Parameters:
-         a (int): The first number.
-         b (int): The second number.
-     Returns:
-         int: The sum of a and b.
-     '''
-     def add(a, b):
-         return a + b
+      """
+      File: celsius.py
+      Author: Dave Cheng
+      Date: 2024-02-21
+      Description: Converts temperture from Celsius to Fahrenheit.
+      """
+      # Get Celsius temperature from user
+      temp_celsius = float(input("Enter temperature in Celsius: "))

+      # Convert Celsius to Fahrenheit
+      temp_fahrenheit = (celsius * 9/5) + 32

+      # Output result
+      print("Temperature in Fahrenheit:", temp_fahrenheit)
       ```

    - **Good Practice**:
+     - Use a multi-line comment as a program header to describe what a program does.
-     - Use docstrings to document public functions, methods, classes, and modules.
+     - Use docstrings to document functions, methods, classes, and modules.
      - Follow a consistent docstring format to enhance readability and maintainability.

-   - **Bad Practice**:
-     - Not providing sufficient documentation, which can make it challenging for others to understand and use your code:

-       ```python
-       def calculate_tax(income):
-           return income * 0.25  # Calculate tax at 25%
-       ```

-       In this case, a docstring explaining the tax calculation logic would improve code clarity and usability.

-### Best Practices
+### Best Practices with Comments
 - **Clarity Over Comments**: Strive to write clear and understandable code.
 Use comments only when necessary to explain complex logic or provide additional context.
+- **Avoid Verbosity**: Ensure that you don't have *too many comments*.
+Code that is too verbose or wordy can take away from readability and clarity.
 - **Consistency**: Follow consistent commenting conventions throughout your codebase to improve readability and maintainability.
-- **Review and Refactor**: Regularly review your codebase to ensure comments are up to date and relevant.
-Refactor code to eliminate redundant or obsolete comments.

-By following these best practices, beginner Python programmers can effectively use comments to enhance the readability and maintainability of their code.
+<br><br>
 # Practice Problems

 ## Problem 1